jsguides

 This guide walks through each API with practical examples you can use in your projects.

-Date and Time Formatting with Intl.DateTimeFormat
+Date and time formatting with Intl.DateTimeFormat

 The Intl.DateTimeFormat API formats dates according to locale conventions.